Hudson Hall (arts organization): Restoration

 In 2016, restoration began on the historic upstairs performance hall, the largest and most ambitious restoration project to date.
 The $8.5 million project was funded through a $1.3 million Capital Region Economic Development Council Capital Grant, a $1 million Restore NY Grant; a matching EPF grant leveraging $800,000 in grants from the New York State Office of Parks, Recreation and Historic Preservation; nearly $100,000 from the New York State Council for the Arts; and $3 million from the U.S. Department of Agriculture Community Facilities Loan Program.
 The remaining funding was supported through investments from members of the Hudson Opera House Board of Directors and private sponsors.

 Interior renovations included restoring the theater to a professional-grade working venue suitable for a diverse range of programming and rentals.
 Work included the rehabilitation of the stage, performance hall, and mezzanine, featuring a new lighting and sound booth.
 Support spaces were also restored, including dressing rooms, a Reception Room, and accessible restrooms.
 The project included preservation of the facility’s historic character, including the proscenium arch and raked wooden-floor stage, which were late-19th-century additions.
 The historic fabric was also retained, with new elements sensitively incorporated to retain the overall historic character of the spaces.

 Additionally, the opera house was modernized to ensure accessibility, safety, and security for patrons, performers, and staff.
 A new elevator tower in the southeast corner makes the performance hall fully accessible to all for the first time in the building’s more than 160-year history.
 The facility underwent lead and asbestos abatement services, and new electrical, fire protection, and HVAC systems were installed.
 Exterior renovations included the restoration of the facility’s masonry, windows, and doors.
-A new roof was installed and the building’s cornice restored.
+A new roof was installed and the building’s cornice was restored.

 The Hudson Opera House was renamed "Hudson Hall at the historic Hudson Opera House" and reopened on April 22, 2017.